 HOW DOES IT WORK?

-This hardware gives the rider two position to choose from: high and low.
+This hardware gives the rider two positions to choose from: high and low.

 1. HIGH POSITION